-PERFORMANCE TARGET / OUTCOME TRIGGER / EARLY WARNING INDICATOR CORRECTIVE / CONTINGENCY ACTION Improve training and education for all personnel Improve and implement increased protective measures / controls as necessary Review monitoring frequency and method Monitor outcomes.
+PERFORMANCE TARGET TRIGGER CORRECTIVE ACTION Improve and implement increased protective measures / controls as necessary Review monitoring frequency and method Monitor outcomes.
 WRP and BTP bridges / underpasses not within design specification Investigate cause and raise an incident report Implement contingency actions which may include: Review practicality and relevant of management measures Improve training and education for all personnel Improve and implement increased protective measures / controls as necessary Review monitoring frequency and method Monitor outcomes.
 Bridges / underpasses not used within 24 months of installation Investigate cause and consult with DBCA Implement contingency actions which may include: Assessment of bridge / underpass to determine reason for lack of utilisation Modification of bridge / underpass structure if required.
 Monitor outcomes.